ChrisWojcik/compass-compiled-comment-whitespace-fix/README.md

 #compass-compiled-comment-whitespace-fix

-When I compile stylesheets using compass, it ignores whitespace in my authored scss document outputs according to a pre-defined style.
+When I compile stylesheets using compass, it ignores whitespace in my authored scss document and outputs according to a pre-defined style.
 In particular, it removes some extra linebreaks between css comments I use as documentation to divide the file up into sections.
 It makes no practical difference except that it annoys me.
 This little snippet helps me fix that.